small, medium and large popcorn and candy floss deals highlighted in cartoon format

 If the customer asks questions, answer them.
 Otherwise, move straight to preparation.

-Common Combo Mistakes to Avoid
+Common Combo Deal Mistakes to Avoid

 Too many combos

 This overwhelms customers and staff.
+It also slows down ordering.

 Overly complicated builds

 If it slows production, it will cost you money.
+The best combos are easy to repeat during a rush.

 Discounting instead of bundling

 Bundles should feel like value without eroding margins.
+Heavy discounts might increase sales volume, but they often reduce overall profit.

 Combos that slow service

 Anything that adds extra steps during peak times is not worth it.
+Speed matters more than variety.

 Event Specific Combo Planning